 KEYED VACATION RENTALS

-No early check-ins are given, as required inspections and property maintenance is performed prior to arrival.
+No early check-ins are given, as required inspections and property maintenance are performed prior to arrival.

 KEYLESS VACATION RENTALS

-No early check-ins are given, as required inspections and property maintenance is performed prior to arrival.
+No early check-ins are given, as required inspections and property maintenance are performed prior to arrival.

-Any required parking or amenity passes should be available on your Pre-Arrival email, as well the address of your vacation rental property.
-A welcome gift and your annual Beacon Guest Guide will left in the property.
+Any required parking or amenity passes should be available on your Pre-Arrival email, as well as the address of your vacation rental property.
+A welcome gift and your annual Beacon Guest Guide will be left inside your rental property.

 DO ask for suggestions of what to do if you get here before the house is ready – us ‘locals’ have some great ideas!